 The Virginia Department for the Blind and Vision Impaired measures its service performance through performance measures tied to the goals and objectives developed to help the agency accomplish its mission.
-The fiscal year 2014 average hourly wage of individuals who have completed their Vocational Rehabilitation program and were closed as employed was \$16.36, which is significantly higher than the current \$7.25 federal minimum hourly wage.
-In 2014 the agency reached a target of 90% of Virginians who completed a Vocational Rehabilitation program and were employed having a wage greater than minimum wage.
-In 2014 the agency continued to increase the number of infants, children and youth served through our partnership with families, early childhood service providers, and school division staff by serving 2,444 through Education Services.
+The fiscal year 2017 average hourly wage of individuals who have completed their Vocational Rehabilitation program and were closed as employed was \$15.60, which is significantly higher than the current \$7.25 federal minimum hourly wage.
+In 2016 the agency reached a target of 98% of Virginians who completed a Vocational Rehabilitation program and were employed having a wage greater than minimum wage.
+In 2017 the agency continued to increase the number of infants, children and youth served through our partnership with families, early childhood service providers, and school division staff by serving 2,367 through Education Services.

-The Library Resource Center has exceeded its target number of library patrons served by serving 10,227 patrons during fiscal year 2014.
+The Library Resource Center has consistently served over 10,000 patrons during the last two years.
 With the advent of e-Books, the expectation is that more people will utilize the Library services.